fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@tushar.tilak.sharma/a-tale-of-open-redirection-to-stored-xss-6ad426ae9d43">-A Tale of Open Redirection to Stored XSS</a>

 <a href="https://medium.com/@TutorialBoy24/the-story-of-3-bugs-that-lead-to-unauthorized-rce-pascom-systems-d2dcb0410f3b">-The story of 3 bugs that lead to Unauthorized RCE — Pascom Systems</a>

+<a href="https://portswigger.net/daily-swig/internet-bug-bounty-high-severity-vulnerability-in-apache-http-server-could-lead-to-rce">-Internet Bug Bounty: High severity vulnerability in Apache HTTP Server could lead to RCE</a>

+<a href="https://medium.com/@LIL__NIX/the-story-of-a-rce-on-a-java-web-application-2e400cddcd1e">-The Story of a RCE on a Java Web Application</a>

+<a href="https://medium.com/cider-sec/bypassing-required-reviews-using-github-actions-6e1b29135cc7">-Bypassing required reviews using GitHub Actions</a>

 <a href="https://medium.com/@haroonhameed_76621/achieving-remote-code-execution-via-unrestricted-file-upload-6050f360c218">-Achieving Remote Code Execution via Unrestricted File Upload</a>